Summer Clerk applications open 3 March 2026

 • Write a one-page cover letter to accompany your CV – tell us who you are.
 Why law?
 What interests you?
 What are you most proud of?
 Talk to us in a conversational tone.

 Our people are smart, resilient, friendly, fun and diverse.
 They also have a passion for excellence and always strive to be the best they can be.
-So, we look for the same in our graduates.
-They’ll be well-rounded and show areas of interest and passion, whether sports, cultural, charity, sustainability, or in the community.
-We’re looking for candidates that are enthusiastic and genuinely interested in our work.
-They’ll be from diverse backgrounds and ethnicities and be interested in a variety of practice areas.
+So, we look for the same in our interns, summer clerks and graduates.
+They’ll be well-rounded and show areas of interest and passion, whether sporting, cultural, charitable, sustainability, or in the community.

 The interview is to help us and you decide if we are a good match.
 We’d like to hear what you can bring to our firm, and we’d like to share our values and direction to help you decide if you’d like to join us.